mzouvelos/mzouvelos.github.io/content/portfolio/experimentation/index.md

 image: featured.png
 ---

-I have experience in:
+I have experience in the whole process of designing and analyzing A/B experiments in a product based format to  ensure integrity of the experiment procedure and assess the statistical effect.

-* Designing controlled trial A/B experiments
+- Designing controlled trial A/B experiments
-* Analysing results with appropriate statistical methods
+- Analysing results with appropriate statistical methods
-* Designing data visualisations to communicate results
+- Designing data visualisations and creating reports to communicate results and uplift
-* Interpreting results and suggesting future action plans
+- Interpreting results and suggesting future action plans and potential next step experiments as an iterative process

- here post gt table with results -- control /test variation

-Using experience in best practice..
+Example post to follow!